 Even though most cleaning products are liquid, they should never be poured down the drain because they contain harmful chemicals.
 Many contain phosphates, antibacterial agents, and other compounds that aren’t removed at the water treatment plant and can be hazardous to the ecosystem.
-Never, ever put these things down your garbage disposal.

 The only paper product that should go down your drain is toilet paper.
-It has been especially designed to break down and disintegrate in water.
+It has been specially designed to break down and disintegrate in water.
 Always dispose of other paper products such as paper towels, cotton balls, and feminine hygiene products in the trash.
 These items are extremely absorbent and will easily clog your pipes.

-It okay to let some food run down the drain, but a lot of it expands when mixed with water and can lead to a block.
+It’s OK to let some food run down the drain, but a lot of it expands when mixed with water and can lead to a block.
 Pasta and rice are two foods to watch out for.
 Also, pastas are made with flour, which will become sticky and catch other things in your pipes.

 Similar to cleaning products, paint should never be poured down the drain even though it’s a liquid.
 It has the potential to pollute the environment and cause your drain to clog.
 Many towns have hazardous waste facilities where you can safely dispose of your old or unused paint.
 Next, read about the foods you should never keep in your pantry.